INTERVIEW WITH LINDA LADD

 In order to inform the reader as to why the killers in my suspense thrillers were committing such terrible crimes, I gave the killer his own point of view that I present in his own chapters, which are interspersed between the chapters depicting Claire’s investigation of his latest murder.
 And I start in the villain’s childhood because many serial killers kill because of what happened to them when they were young and impressionable.
 I decided to use a different theme in each book but all of which present elements which would cause a person to kill, such as severe abuse, corruption by an older person, thirst for revenge or control, etc.

-Your book, Remember Murder, came out in June 2013.
-What’s it about?
-And what does the title signify?
+Your Claire Morgan Book 5, Remember Murder, came out in June 2013 and was a bit of a departure from the others?
+What does the title signify?
 Is it also set in Missouri?

 Remember Murder is sort of a sequel inside a series.
 It begins where Book Four, Enter Evil, ended.
 In Enter Evil, Claire’s vehicle goes into a river when she is being abducted by a violent serial killer.
 At the end of that book, she suffers a head injury in the crash which puts her in a coma.
 Therefore, in Book Five, Remember Murder, the story resumes when she wakes up from the coma.
 Problem is, she is suffering short-term amnesia and doesn’t remember the last few years, including her lover, Nicholas Black.
 This element of the story presented some fun for me as the writer, but not for Black, who is frustrated when Claire tries to keep him at a distance while she recovers.
 Unfortunately, the bad guy in that crash survives, too, and she can’t remember what he looks like, either.
 All this results in some interesting scenes when Claire tries to remember Black and her other friends, while she tries to figure out who is murdering people around her.
 I hope Claire’s fans will have as much fun reading this story, as I had writing it.